Ford Foundation Center for Social Justice: Site

 The Ford Foundation Center for Social Justice is on the south side of 43rd Street in East Midtown Manhattan, New York City, United States.
 The building is in the middle of the block between First Avenue to the east and Second Avenue to the west.
 The main entrance is to the north, with an address of 320 East 43rd Street, and it also has an address to the south, at 321 East 42nd Street.
 The site measures 202 by 200 ft, of which the building occupies 180 by 174 ft.
 The Hospital for Ruptured and Crippled Children (now the Hospital for Special Surgery) had once occupied the plot.

-The building is less than one block west of the headquarters of the United Nations, and is surrounded by the Tudor City development.
+The building, less than one block west of the headquarters of the United Nations, is surrounded by the Tudor City development.
 The Church of the Covenant is immediately across 42nd Street to the south, and the Daily News Building is diagonally across 42nd Street and Second Avenue to the southwest.
 The Beaux-Arts Institute of Design and Beaux-Arts Apartments are one block north.

 43rd Street is a one-way street sloping down from Tudor City to the rest of the Manhattan grid.
 Because of the street grid of the area, vehicles traveling to the building must travel east on 41st Street from Second Avenue, turn onto Tudor City Plaza (which crosses 42nd Street), and then turn again onto 43rd Street.
 This creates a scenic approach for the main entrance while allowing a partial view of the building's atrium from both Tudor City Place and 43rd Street.
 The approach was intended to be reminiscent of a rural setting, and one architectural critic described it as "not an accident but conscious contrivance".
 Due to the topography, the 43rd Street entrance leads to the second floor, and the rear entrance on 42nd Street leads to the first floor.
 On both 42nd and 43rd Streets, the spaces between the lot lines and the facades are paved with red-brown brick.